-That Council holds a public hearing and adopts a resolution (Attachment III) approving the Government Code Section 52201 Summary Report for the project (Attachment IV) and authorizing the City Manager to negotiate and execute a Disposition Development and Loan Agreement (DDA) and related documents, with Resources for Community Development (Developer) for the transfer of specified properties and for the development of new affordable housing and rehabilitation of units for affordable housing, finding the project is consistent with prior California Environmental Quality Act (CEQA) determinations.
+That the Council holds a public hearing and adopts the following:

+- 1. A resolution (Attachment II) approving the Government Code Section 52201 Summary Report for the project (Attachment III) and authorizing the City Manager to execute the First Amendment to the Disposition Development and Loan Agreement (DDA) and related documents, with RCD GP IV, LLC and Parcel Group 8, L.P.
+(Developer) for the transfer of specified properties and for the development of new affordable housing and rehabilitation of units for affordable housing, finding the project is consistent with prior California Environmental Quality Act (CEQA) determinations; and - 2.
+A resolution (Attachment IV) authorizing the City Manager to execute an agreement with the Developer associated with the State of California Affordable Housing and Sustainable Communities (AHSC) Program.